Mental Health Support For A Friendship Breakup

 Getty/The Good Brigade

 The loss of a former friend, especially a best friend, could take as significant a toll on your emotional and mental health as the loss of a romantic partner.
 The conflict could lead to sadness, stress, confusion, and a sense of betrayal, which could affect mood and perspective.
 In addition, if this friend was someone you spent a significant amount of time with, the friendship breakup could lead to increased loneliness.
-Loneliness and social isolation have been tied to detrimental physical and mental health impacts, so friendship breakups could take a serious toll on your overall well-being.
+Loneliness and social isolation have been tied to detrimental physical and mental health impacts, so a friendship breakup could take a serious toll on your overall well-being.

 Again, even if you’ve decided it’s best for you to walk away from a friendship, it can be difficult to cope with the loss.
 Focusing on what you’ve learned may be one way to do so.

-What you can learn from friendship breakups
+What you can learn from these breakups

-(H3) How to apply lessons learned to future friendships
+How to apply lessons learned

-Mental health support after a friendship breakup
+Mental health support options

 When a person experiences a romantic breakup, they are often supported in their loss and grief by their social support system—such as family and friends.
 A friendship breakup may not be seen as significant a loss, though, so people may be left to work through their sadness and loneliness largely on their own.
-In these situations, it may be beneficial to speak to a mental health professional for support as you work to get over a friendship that has ended.
+In these situations, it may be beneficial to speak to a mental health professional for support as you work to get over a relationship that has ended.

 A man in a green sweater sits at a table in a cafe and tyles on the laptop open infront of him.